apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/openfile.md

 else they MAY fail fast in the `openFile()` call.

-Consult [`FutureDataInputStreamBuilder`](fsdatainputstreambuilder.html) for details on how to use the builder, and for standard options which may be pssed in.
+Consult [`FutureDataInputStreamBuilder`](fsdatainputstreambuilder.html) for details on how to use the builder, and for standard options which may be passed in.

 ### <a name="openfile_pathhandle_"></a> `FutureDataInputStreamBuilder openFile(PathHandle)`